gegao-nc/fay067.github.com/index.md

 *Ge Gao, Xiaoyi Huang*

 We built an interactive flight simulator in VR environment using traditional input devices such as keyboard, combined with third-party input devices specifically designed for VR devices, such as LeapMotion.
-(Using OpenGL)
+(Using OpenGL and GLSL)

 <video width="480" height="320" controls>
 <source src="cgt521_GG&XYH_baofeng.mp4">